 Week 2: feedback

-In this video the educators meet some University of Bergen students, to discuss central questions from this weeks lessons.
+In this video the educators together with a PhD student from the University of Bergen discuss a central questions from this week’s lessons.

-Questions from all learners - posted througt the “FutureLearn - Comments” are considered for these feedback sessions.
+Questions from all learners - posted through the “FutureLearn - Comments” are considered for these feedback sessions.

 We will continuously post answers to questions through the discussion forums as well.

 © University of Bergen.
 Video by: UiB Learning Lab